leojaimesson/subburn/README.md

 ## GPU encoding

 Pass `use_gpu=True` to use NVIDIA NVENC hardware encoding.
 Requires an NVIDIA GPU and CUDA drivers.
-SubBurn detects GPU availability and selects the best encoder preset through PyAV — no system ffmpeg binary needed.

 ```python
 burn_subtitles("input.mp4", segments, "output.mp4", use_gpu=True)